Online Education: What You Need to Know

 other locations, or even in other countries.
 They have different cultures

 and different ideas.
-"You can have a truly international learning experience,"
+This allows you to have a truly international learning

 There are some disadvantages to online education.
-First you need good reading
+For one thing, not everyone

 But the greatest con is that online education can be isolating.
 If you